 How much interest can you save by increasing your mortgage payment?
 Use our mortgage payoff calculator to find out >>

 If you are dissatisfied with the amount that you have saved for retirement, it makes no sense to pay off a mortgage first.

 Kiplinger Senior Editor Sandra Block writes that you should take full advantage of building your retirement savings while you are able, suggesting that the tax-advantaged status of these savings would be far more beneficial in the long run than paying off a large debt to save interest.

 It may be a wise decision to forego some extra savings and pay off a higher-interest debt like a credit card, but given that mortgages tend to carry lower rates of interest, you may be better putting that money in a high-yield savings or money market account than wiping out your debt.

-Sightings writes that “a mortgage is about the best loan you can have” because of its low interest rate compared to other types of debt.
+Sightings writes that “a mortgage is about the best loan you can have” because of its relatively low interest rate compared to other types of debt.

 It’s also worth noting that once you have paid off that debt, that money is gone.
 By saving that money instead, you’ll have it available for potential emergency situations while accruing interest on the principal that remains in your account.